 I recently got a sample in the mail for Nivea in-shower body lotion.
 I loved it so I went to purchase some but was more than I wanted to spend.
 I was taking a bath the same night and looked over on the shelf next to tub and saw a bottle of hand and body lotion.
 You know the kind, we all have tons of it from store (buy 3 get 3).
 Well, I just put some on me and rinsed it off.
 It works fine and saves me money and uses up my old lotion.

 I am so excited to share this tip!
 Every year I request a certain body lotion from Bath and Body Works.
-I love it, but it certainly isn't cheap.
-But this year I received the set for Christmas that included the body oil (which I don't really use as much).
+This year, I received the set for Christmas that included the body oil.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 For what can I use old, thin hand lotion?

 I've put water in almost empty bottles to get every last bit and used it at the end of a shower as a moisturizer.
 Pat dry.